sverweij/dependency-cruiser/doc/rules-reference.md

 A regular expression an end of a dependency should match to be catched by this rule.

+In `from`, this is the path from project root to the file containing a dependency.
+In `to`, this is the path from project root to the file the dependency resolves to.

 When path is in a `to` part of a rule it accepts the regular expression 'group matching' special variables `$0`, `$1`, `$2`, ...  as well.
 See 'group matching' below for an explanation & example.